cooperative-computing-lab/userlevel-vpn-tun-tap/README.md

      -- /bin/bash
 ```

-The `launch_instance` script simply starts/stops an instance of the singularity
+The `launch-vpn-client` script simply starts/stops an instance of the singularity
 container so that no openconnect services are left behind The real virtual interface
 setup magic happens in /etc/cms-vpn/vpn-start.sh.